 I Bonds have quickly become a powerful way for millions of Americans to generate strong guaranteed returns in a volatile investment marketplace.
-Electronic I Bonds can generally be purchased by individuals and entities, but the looming questions persists, can I Bonds be purchased by a Self-Directed IRA or Solo 401(k) plan.
-In this article I will address this question in detail.
+Electronic I Bonds can generally be purchased by individuals and entities, but the looming question persists, can I Bonds be purchased by a Self-Directed IRA or Solo 401(k) plan.
+In this article, I will address this question in detail.

 - I Bonds offer a strong, guaranteed return

 - Trusts, like an IRA or 401(k), can purchase I Bonds, but only electronic ones

 - It is possible to use retirement funds to invest in I Bonds

 According to Treasury Direct, a Series I savings bond is a type of security that earns interest based on both a fixed rate and a rate that is set twice a year based on inflation.
 The bond earns interest until it reaches 30 years or you cash it, whichever comes first.

 What is the interest rate on an I Bond Today?

 For the first six months, one owns an I Bond, the Series I bond from March 2023 through October 31st, 2023, earns interest at an annual rate of 4.30% percent.
 A new rate will be set every six months based on this bond’s fixed rate (0.00 percent) and on inflation.